langurmonkey/jpegxl-avif-comparison/README.md

 # JPEG XL vs AVIF comparison

 Source images of my comparison of these image formats.
-All source images are in the public domain (CC0).
+The sources are all in PNG format, are in the public domain (CC0).